Join the RHS today and support our charitable work

 How to spot horse chestnut scale;

-Large numbers of egg masses may be unsightly and alarming but plants cope with heavy infestations, so control measures are not usually necessary.
+Large numbers of egg masses may be unsightly but plants cope with heavy infestations, so control measures are not usually necessary.

 Horse chestnut scale has one generation a year.